-Mexico’s Lopez Obrador to ask Biden for help with coronavirus vaccines in virtual summit
+Mexico’s López Obrador to ask Biden for help with coronavirus vaccines in virtual summit

 The Mexican leader previously asked Trump for assistance in getting access to vaccines.
 The U.S. government declined to provide them, saying it needed to distribute them first to the American population, according to Martha Delgado, a senior Foreign Ministry official.

-But at a dinner Trump hosted for his Mexican counterpart in Washington in July, López Obrador was introduced to the head of Pfizer.
+But at a dinner Trump held for his Mexican counterpart in Washington in July, López Obrador was introduced to the head of Pfizer.

 “That relationship helped us get a good contract” with the U.S. pharmaceutical company, Delgado told The Washington Post.
-The Pfizer BioNTech vaccine started arriving in Mexico in December, but later shipments were delayed by an overhaul at the company’s production plant in Belgium, which serves the non-U.S. market.
+The Pfizer-BioNTech vaccine started arriving in Mexico in December, but later shipments were delayed by an overhaul at the company’s production plant in Belgium, which serves the non-U.S. market.

 Delgado said it was particularly important that Mexico obtain more vaccines because of the close relationship between the neighboring countries.
 “Mexico will take several months more than the United States to vaccinate its population,” she said.